Batres3/daggerheart-tracker/README.md

-> 🥇 Our documentation has moved ***[here](https://plugins.javalent.com/it)***.
----

-The Initiative Tracker plugin for **[Obsidian](https://obsidian.md)** allows you to keep track of initiative and turn order during combat encounters in tabletop role-playing games.
+This is an alternative to the **[Initiative Tracker Plugin](https://github.com/javalent/initiative-tracker/tree/main)** for use with the Daggerheart TTRPG, please see **[here](https://plugins.javalent.com/it)** for the original documentation.

-With this plugin, you can add creatures and NPCs to the initiative tracker, and track their health, armor class, and other stats.
-The plugin also calculates experience points for creatures, and supports both custom and SRD creatures from the **[Fantasy Statblocks](https://github.com/javalent/fantasy-statblocks)** plugin.
+With this plugin, you can add creatures and NPCs to the tracker, and track their difficulty, health, stress, and other stats.
+The plugin also calculates battle points for encounters, and supports both custom and SRD creatures from the **[Fantasy Statblocks](https://github.com/javalent/fantasy-statblocks)** plugin.

 ## Features
 - Add and remove creatures from the encounter
-- Input creature name, HP, AC and initiative
+- Input creature name, Difficulty, HP and Stress
-- Calculate creature XP based on level or challenge rating
-- Group identical creatures together to simplify the encounter
+- Calculate encounter battle points according to the SRD rules
 - Set creature display names to differentiate identical creatures
 - Supports dice rolls to add random amount creatures
-- Keep track of creature HP, AC and status
+- Keep track of creature HP, Stress, Difficulty and status effects
-- Sort creatures by initiative automatically
+- Input the damage, the plugin automatically compares it with the thresholds to determine how much HP to remove
+- Automatically add the Vulnerable and Unconscious conditions upon reaching 0 Stress and HP, respectively
 - Add several encounters in one code block
 - Automatically save and load encounters
 - And much, much more...

+It is still missing support for party tracking (though it is much less necessary in this system) and support for environments

 ### Quickstart